-What are Website Meta Tags and are They Necessary?
+What are Website Meta Tags?

 How do search engines use meta tags?
 How to use Meta Tags for SEO?
 When you’re ready to launch your online marketing and SEO campaign, meta tags will help you communicate to the search engines what’s in your website.
 The term “meta” comes from the Greek language and literally means “about.”
 Meta tags are coded into your HTML editor or WordPress site and are hidden from your site visitors; they don’t need to be written in the manner of compelling or engaging marketing copy.
-Their intended function is to provide search engines with a reference of relevant keywords and phrases that accurately describe what your website’s contents are about.
+Their intended function is to provide search engines with a reference of relevant keywords and phrases that accurately describe what your website’s intent.

 Visitors who come to your website to investigate or buy your products and services don’t usually care about the information that’s written into your unseen meta tag code.
 The search engines, however, are programmed to look for what’s there and in your website’s HTML code.
 A list of your keywords is one of the things the search engines look for in your meta tag code.